Updates

 The creator workflow Opus Clip is designed to complete

-Step 1: Record or generate a long-form video — a HeyGen product walkthrough, a live podcast, a webinar, a YouTube deep-dive.
+Step 1: Record or generate a long-form video.
 Step 2: Upload that recording to Opus Clip.
 Step 3: In under ten minutes, receive 10–25 platform-ready short clips with captions, reframing, and virality scoring.
 Step 4: Review, select, and post across TikTok, Reels, and Shorts.
 One production session becomes a week of social distribution.

-For creators already producing weekly long-form content, Opus Clip changes the publishing math entirely.
-A podcaster who records once a week but wants to maintain a daily TikTok presence — something that would otherwise require manually finding, trimming, and captioning clips for hours — can accomplish this in under thirty minutes of review time per episode.
+A podcaster who records once a week but wants to maintain a daily TikTok presence can accomplish this in under thirty minutes of review time per episode.
 The seven-minute clip generation is the part that impresses you on day one.
 The thirty-minute weekly review workflow is the part that makes you stay subscribed.

 🎬